Anirudh533/Bitcoin_OSINT/README.md

 # Bitcoin_OSINT

-A OSINT tool to carry out bitcoin forensics
+A OSINT tool built with osint-spy to carry out bitcoin forensics